LOADING ...

 I

-He did not come in the dawning; he did not at noon;
+He did not come in the he did not come at noon;

-And out o' the tawny sunset, the rise o' the moon,
+And out o' the tawny sunset, before the o' the moon,

 When the road was a gipsy's ribbon, the purple moor,